Belgium in the long nineteenth century: Prelude to World War I

 From as early as 1904, Alfred von Schlieffen of the German General Staff began to draw up a military strategy, known as the Schlieffen Plan, which could be put into action if Germany found itself involved in a two-front war against France and Russia.
 The core of the plan was a rapid attack on France on the outbreak of war, forcing a quick victory in the west before the Russians had time to fully mobilize their forces.
 The Schlieffen Plan took advantage of the French military's concentration and fortifications along the Franco-German border by prescribing an invasion of neutral Belgium and Luxembourg.
 According to the plan, the German army would rapidly overwhelm the Belgian military and then move quickly through the country and then towards Paris.
 The general staff believed that none of the signatories would be willing to honor their commitments from the 1839 Treaty of London, which a German diplomat dismissed as a "scrap of paper".

 On 2 August 1914, following the events leading to the outbreak of World War I, the Germans presented an ultimatum to the Belgian government demanding permission to move German soldiers through the country.
 The ultimatum stated that Belgian independence would be reinstated upon German victory and that reparations would be made afterwards.
 Luxembourg was invaded and occupied by the Germans the same day.
 On 3 August, the Belgian government rejected the proposal and the German invasion began.
-Contrary to the Germans' expectations, Great Britain, along with the British Empire, declared war on Germany as the Treaty of London had demanded.
+Britain gave Germany an ultimatum, demanding that it end the invasion by midnight, but Germany let the deadline pass.
+Contrary to the Germans' expectations, Britain, along with the British Empire, declared war on Germany as the Treaty of London had demanded.

 The reorganization of the Belgian army that had begun in 1913 was only due to be completed in 1926.
 Consequently at the outbreak of war, the Belgian army was under-strength and largely unprepared.
 Albert I took personal command of the 265,000-strong Belgian army.
 However, they could do little against the 1.5 million-strong German invading force.
 Between August and October 1914, the Germans took the fortified cities of Liège, Namur and Antwerp and occupied Brussels.
 The fortified positions proved little match for the greatly improved siege artillery available to the Germans at the time, although the greater-than-expected defence did buy some time for the French and British to react.
 By the end of October, the Belgian army had been forced into a small pocket along the Yser river in the far west.
 In a surprising victory, the Belgian army managed to halt the German advance at the Yser, paving the way for the static trench warfare that which would characterize the Western Front for the next four years.
 Most of Belgium, however, was occupied by Germany and would remain under German control until 1918.